tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
-    This cmdlet retrieves details about your Armor user account that you used to establish the session.
-Returns information about the current authenticated user, including account membership and permissions.
+    Retrieves details about your Armor user account that you used to establish the session, including account membership and permissions.

     This also updates the identity information in the session variable:
     $Global:ArmorSession.